Oklahoma PA Programs

-The State of Oklahoma is proud to have three active PA programs and one in development at NSU.
-Please see their respective sites by clicking on the links in the left menu bar for additional information.
+The State of Oklahoma is proud to have three active PA programs and two in development.

 More than 40,000 primary care medical, dental, and mental and behavioral health professionals have served in the National Health Service Corps since its inception.